semanticClimate/climate-knowledge-hunt-may-23/write-up/FAQ.md

 Because it's not completely trustable and doesn't cover recent material.
 It doesn't give insights into how it arrives at an answer.
 Plus, it's not open and the free version is limited!

 ## What would I do during the hackathon?
-The particpants will be split into smaller teams, each with a theme.
+The particpants will be split into smaller teams, each with a theme and #sC team member.
 The themes may be technical or related to climate topics.
 Some thought-out ones are:
 - Climate dictionaries with Wikidata links
 - Knowledge Graph -- create Markdown files that can be read by Obsidian
 - Structure of IPCC Reports -- help us work out which bits to read!